Your Cart (0)

 What Implementation Looks Like

 Most insurance AI projects start with a specific, high-volume workflow: renewal outreach, FNOL intake, or claims status communication.
-The starting point is a workflow audit and integration assessment with your existing systems (Applied Epic, Vertafore, Guidewire, etc.).
+The starting point is a workflow audit and integration assessment with your existing systems (Applied Epic, Vertafore, Guidewire).
 Build and testing takes four to eight weeks depending on integration complexity.
-Production rollout follows with team training.
+Production rollout follows with team training over two to three weeks of parallel use.

 Frequently Asked Questions

-A: AI can assist with underwriting by extracting data, surfacing relevant information, and flagging risk indicators — but coverage decisions stay with licensed underwriters.
+AI can assist with underwriting by extracting data, surfacing relevant information, and flagging risk indicators, but coverage decisions stay with licensed underwriters.
 The AI supports the decision-making process; it does not replace the underwriter's judgment.
-Any system that purports to automate coverage decisions would raise significant regulatory and E&O concerns.
+Any system that purports to automate coverage decisions would raise significant regulatory and E&O concerns, particularly under NAIC Model Bulletin standards that require documented human oversight of consequential decisions.

-A: Modern AI language models can read and extract information from unstructured text — narrative descriptions, inspector notes, handwritten transcriptions (when digitized), and email threads.
-The accuracy depends on the quality and consistency of the source documents.
-Most insurance operations see good extraction results for structured loss runs and applications, and reasonable results for narrative documents when the AI is trained on your specific document types.
+Modern AI language models can read and extract information from unstructured text: narrative descriptions, inspector notes, handwritten transcriptions (when digitized), and email threads.
+Accuracy depends on source document quality and consistency.
+Most insurance operations see 92 to 96 percent extraction accuracy on structured loss runs and applications, and 78 to 88 percent on narrative documents when the AI is tuned to your specific document types.
+The gap is closed through a human review step on flagged outputs.

-A: This is the right question to ask any AI vendor.
-Data handling must comply with your state privacy regulations, your carrier agreements, and applicable federal requirements.
-AI systems used in insurance should not be sending policyholder data to general-purpose consumer AI tools.
+This is the right question to ask any AI vendor.
+Data handling must comply with state privacy regulations, carrier agreements, and applicable federal requirements.
+AI systems used in insurance should not send policyholder data to general-purpose consumer AI tools.
 Enterprise-grade implementations use private model deployments or API configurations that keep your data out of model training and out of shared environments.
+Ask for a signed Business Associate Agreement where HIPAA is in scope, and a data processing addendum that specifies retention windows and subprocessor controls.

-A: Communication-focused workflows like renewal outreach and claims status updates typically show impact within 30 to 60 days — you can measure outreach volume, response rates, and time saved on drafting directly.
+Communication-focused workflows like renewal outreach and claims status updates typically show impact within 30 to 60 days.
+You can measure outreach volume, response rates, and time saved on drafting directly.
 Document processing efficiency improvements are visible immediately after go-live.
-The slower-building ROI comes from capacity gains that let producers and adjusters handle more volume without adding staff.
+Slower-building ROI comes from capacity gains that let producers and adjusters handle more volume without adding staff, which usually shows up clearly by month six as book growth without proportional hiring.

 Ready to put this into action?